Esther Martinez

-Esther Martinez also known as Estefanita Martinez (1912 – September 16, 2006) was a linguist and storyteller for the Tewa people of New Mexico.
-Martinez was given the Tewa name P’oe Tsáwä (meaning Blue Water) and was also known by various affectionate names, including "Ko'oe Esther" and "Aunt Esther."
+Esther Martinez, also known as Estefanita Martinez (1912 – September 16, 2006), was an American linguist and storyteller for the Tewa people of New Mexico.
+Martinez was given the Tewa name P’oe Tsą́wą̈́ (meaning Blue Water) and was also known by various affectionate names, including "Ko'oe Esther" and "Aunt Esther".

 She lived to be 94 years old, and was known for her commitment to preserving the Tewa language.
 Her San Juan Pueblo Tewa Dictionary was published in 1982.